JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 By default, the Kotlin Gradle plugin stores persistent project-specific data at the root of the project, in the `.kotlin` directory.

-> Don't commit the `.kotlin` directory to version control.
+> Do not commit the `.kotlin` directory to version control.
 > For example, if you are using Git, add `.kotlin` to your project's `.gitignore` file.
 >
 {type="warning"}